What is the task at hand? We want to make the Copy Object To Object command more efficient

 Our Testing Infrastructure Now Freely Released to the General Public

 We are now releasing our testing framework to the public at no charge.
 These tests should help you learn and reinforce your knowledge of Australian Standards – namely, AS 1657 and AS 1428.

 We hope and trust you will find it of immense benefit.

 Keep people safe – design and build according to the safety standards prescribed by law.

 It is best to create your own account – I know it’s a pain but it’s the best way.
-If you really don’t want to you can log in with a common account available to the public, but there are serious limitations with that approach.
+If you really don’t want to you can log in with a common account available to the public, but there are serious limitations with that approach – this is because everyone will be using this account and you’ll be picking up where someone else has left off – a half finished test for example.
 If you want to do the latter, here are the credentials – but I strongly urge you to create your own account:

 Tekla licenses are pricey.
 About $30k + maintenance per license.
 What if I told you that you needed 30-50% less licenses than you currently hold.
 That’s a huge cost saving, isn’t it?

 If you only need 5 licenses (as opposed to 10), then you’ve saved $150k instantly, plus maintenance.

 But if only the work you did in AutoCAD could be transferred into Tekla?
 That would save you some licenses.
 That’s just what I’ve done here in my latest project.
 Now a significant portion of any modelling job can be done in AutoCAD and simply imported into Tekla.

 Interoperability will also help improve the quality of your work: it’s tough finding people who are highly skilled in Tekla.
 What if I told you that you could use an AutoCAD draftsperson instead of someone well versed in Tekla, to do the same job?
 Now you have a potentially infinite pool of candidates to draw from.